camunda/camunda-docs-manual/content/introduction/telemetry.md

 ---

-By collecting environment and usage data, we will be able to offer a great and stable user experience when using Camunda.
-The insights into common environment setups and product usage patterns we can gather will help us to make product development decisions to your benefit.
-Data collection will be performed only after explicitly enabling a [process engine configuration][engine-config] property which by default is not applied.
-The configuration can be changed during runtime at any time via Java API or [Rest API][telemetry-config-rest].
+With the Camunda BPM Runtime, we strive to offer excellent user experience at a high and stable level.
+Collecting environment and usage data helps us to keep the level up.
+The insights into typical environment setups and product usage patterns will allow us to make product improvement decisions to your benefit.

+The Telemetry Reporter only collects and sends data after you explicitly enable a [process engine configuration][engine-config] flag, which is by default disabled.
+The configuration can be changed at any time during runtime via Java API or [REST API][telemetry-config-rest].

-The collected data will be sent only once in 24 hours and upon closing of the process engine by scheduling a Java timer task that sends the data via an HTTP request.
-The process engine work will not be affected in case of a problem during the processing of the data.
+The collected data will be sent once in 24 hours via HTTP, which is scheduled by a Java timer task.
+We took good care that your process automation will not be negatively affected in case the Telemetry Reporter suddenly faces an unexpected error.
+Furthermore, no data will be collected and sent when you stop the process engine.

 ## Collected Data

-The full list of the collected data can be found below, followed by a real case example.
-The data can be separated into three groups: general data, meta/environment data, and usage data.
+You can find below the full list of the collected data, followed by a real-world example.
+The data can be categorized into three groups: general data, meta/environment data, and usage data.

-### General data
+### General Data

-Contains information about the process engine.
+The "General Data" category contains information about the process engine:

-* installation - id that is stored as process engine property
+* Installation - an id that is stored as process engine configuration property
-* product name - identifying the usage of the process engine
+* Product name - the name of the product (i.e., `Camunda BPM Runtime`)
-* product version - identifying the process engine version
+* Product version - the version of the process engine (i.e., `7.X.Y`)
-* product edition - identifying whether `community` or `enterprise` version is used
+* Product edition - the edition of the product (i.e., either `community` or `enterprise`)

 ### Meta/Environment Data
-Contains information about the environmental setup.
+The "Meta/Environment Data" category contains information about the environmental setup:

-* database vendor and version
+* Database vendor and version
-* application server vendor and version
+* Application server vendor and version

-### Usage data
+### Usage Data
-Contains entries that give insights into which features and components are used in the process engine.
+The "Usage Data" category contains information about the used features and components of the process engine:

 * commands count - the count of executed commands after the last retrieved data